emmajanedrews/base-template/_posts/2017-12-27-can-you-sell-your-home-in-winter.md

 {% include pullquote.html %}

-People looking for homes in the winter are typically more serious buyers, which means that **though your home might have fewer showings, you’ll deal with much more qualified buyers.**
+People looking for homes in the winter are typically more serious buyers, which means that **al****though your home might have fewer showings, you’ll deal with much more qualified buyers.**

 Homes still sell during the winter, so if you’re thinking of beating the inventory rush of May and June, don’t hesitate to give us a call or send us an email.
 We’d love to help you sell your home.